For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

 MDHearingAid Behind the Ear Models

 MDHearingAid.com offers several different hearing aid models to fit the needs of individuals with varying degrees of hearing impairment.
-All of hearing aid styles are behind-the-ear (BTE), which are the most common type of hearing aid sold today.
+All of the hearing aid styles are behind-the-ear (BTE), which are the most common type of hearing aid sold today.

-These are not the invisible hearing aid type as the bulk of a BTE device sits visable behind the ear, with a small plastic tube connecting to a custom earpiece that sits inside the ear canal.
+These are not the invisible hearing aid type as the bulk of a BTE device sits visibly behind the ear, with a small plastic tube connecting to a custom earpiece that sits inside the ear canal.

 With four different audio settings to match your environment—including “quiet,” “social,” and “noisy environments”—the AIR is good for users with an active, on-the-go lifestyle.
 The AIR weighs the same as the PRO at 0.8 ounces but has a smaller frame, with dimensions of 1.00 x 0.25 x 0.50 inches.

 The Air does require size 13 batteries.
 The average battery life is stated to be 20 to 40 days.
 The batteries can be purchased through the website.
 If you are looking a looking for a rechargeable model then look no further than the Volt.

 Let’s review the VOLT+ is the company’s rechargeable hearing aid offering.
 Rechargeable devices are becoming increasingly popular, as users grow tired of disposable hearing aid batteries that have a maximum lifetime of 1 to 2 weeks.

 Another benefit of rechargeable hearing aids: they won’t suddenly die on you when you’re out and about without having another battery on hand.
 You may pay a little more upfront for the Volt plus but you will save not having to purchase batteries for the life of the product.